Sitecore/developer-portal/apps/devportal/data/markdown/pages/downloads/Web_Forms_For_Marketers/index.md

 ---
 title: Web Forms For Marketers
+description: 'Create simple web forms that record and report information provided by visitors to your website Note!
+Web Forms For Marketers was deprecated with the release of Sitecore XP 9.1'
 origin: https://dev.sitecore.net/Downloads/Web_Forms_For_Marketers.aspx
-isDownloadPage: false
-isTopicPage: false
-isLandingPage: true
-isDownloadsLandingPage: false
-isPackageLandingPage: true
 ---

-# Web Forms For Marketers

-Create simple web forms that record and report information provided by visitors to your website

-`Note!
-Web Forms For Marketers was deprecated with the release of Sitecore XP 9.1`

 <Card variant='outlineRaised' px={0} mb={8}>
 <CardHeader>